WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 This list (if I don't forget to) will be updated regularly, since it is for my own ADHD good.

+## Code Tasks (general) - Prototype 0.1:
+- [_] Implement Scripted Sequences with dialogues.
+(I suppose, an entity which'll send a dialogue event mechanism, back and forth? :) )
+- [_] Rename GF_HOVER_FULLBRIGHT to GF_USEABLE?
+Also, somehow find a way to not need a "custom" entity for this.
+Would require breaking all rules though...
+- [_] Implement proper crosshair system.

 ## Entities - Prototype 0.1:
 - [_] Remove game_locked_Door
 - [_] Rename egui_mainmenu to gui_mainmenu